|

 (9) Will I receive clear title?

 The commissioner’s office does not warrant or guarantee in any manner that the title is free and clear of encumbrances or defect.
 However, the purchaser or their attorney has 10 days after the sale to ascertain whether such conditions exist and to file their objections with the Court.
-If there are any such encumbrances or defects, the sale will be set aside and the purchase money refunded.
+If there are any such encumbrances or defects that cannot be resolved within a timely manner, the purchaser may ask that the sale be set aside and the purchase money refunded.
 Within that 10-day period a purchaser is strongly advised to seek the advice of an attorney regarding a title examination.

 (10) Who pays the property taxes?